guybal/tarbac/README.md

   - [Design Overview](#design-overview)
   - [Getting Started with TARBAC](#getting-started-with-tarbac)

-**Temporal Adaptive Role Based Access Controller (TARBAC)** provides a Kubernetes-native solution to manage temporary RBAC permissions dynamically.
+**Temporal Auditable Role Based Access Controller (TARBAC)** provides a Kubernetes-native solution to manage temporary RBAC permissions dynamically.
 It ensures secure, time-limited access by leveraging a self-service, policy-driven approach.
 Developers request what they need, policies validate the request, and temporary access is granted (and revoked) automatically.

 ---